OpenBB-finance/OpenBB/DOCKER_ADVANCED.md

 ## Display

-In order to display plots in the docker container, we can use IPC scoket to connect Desktop.
+In order to display plots in the docker container, we can use IPC socket to connect Desktop.

 Add this setting to 'setenv' file .
 ```